Skip to content

 Terminal window

-hle access remove myapp-x7k 42
+hle config access remove ha 42 # Remove rule by ID

 Terminal window